PaulARCELIN/Projet-14-HRnet/README.md

  This will install install de json-server
- Then you have to create a file db.json to save the datas
+ Then you have to create a file db.json to save the datas Then create an object in wich you will save the datas

  Exemple :
  {